 Career Outcomes for an Autism Specialist

-The Bureau of Labor Statistics reports that special education teachers make a median salary of ranging from $55,840 for special ed preschool teachers to $60,600 for special ed teachers working at the secondary school level.
-(In California, it ranges from $47,870 at the preschool level to $82,380 at the secondary school level.)
-The BLS does not track information on autism specialists, specifically, but these professionals are counted among special education teachers and the bureau estimates that the number of jobs will grow by 8% percent between 2016 and 2026..
+The Bureau of Labor Statistics reports that special education teachers make a median salary of $61,820 per year.
+(In California, it ranges from $ 78,310 at the preschool level to $ 99,200 at the secondary school level, as of May 2021) The BLS does not track information on autism specialists, specifically, but these professionals are counted among special education teachers, and the bureau estimates that the number of jobs will grow by 4% percent between 2021 and 2031.

-In practice, professionals who are classified as a certified autism specialist likely make more money than special education teachers.
-Rago says that the majority of people who enroll in the program at National University are already credentialed as special education teachers.
+In practice, professionals who are classified as certified autism specialist likely make more money than special education teachers.
 By getting that extra autism training, they are increasing their marketability and are likely to get paid a larger salary.

 “Somebody with a special ed license can work with students with autism in a special education setting,” Rago says.
-“But most of the schools – and this is specific to California because that is where the certificate is approved – if you’re going to be in a classroom specific to autism, they would like to see that you have some specialized training in addition to your general ed license.”
+“But most of the schools – if you’re going to be in a classroom specific to autism, they would like to see that you have some specialized training in addition to your general ed license.”

 Rago advises that completing the autism certification makes a professional more attractive to employers and opens up additional career paths.
 Teachers may decide they want to go into clinical settings, or they can use the certification to segue into private practice.
 Pursuing those different career opportunities can give them leverage to negotiate higher salaries, as well.